mlodato517/rust_atomics_and_locks/README.md

 - Using `(*ptr) = None` to immutably drop the data instead of (roughly) `ptr.as_mut().take()` avoids aliased exclusive borrows and is really cool too.
 Miri caught my invalid code which is great.
+- Use a `compare_exchange_weak` loop instead of a single `compare_exchange` when the operation might "be immediately retryable".
+For example, if we fail to upgrade a `Weak` because we went from 2 to 3 `Arc`s, then that's basically fine - if we try again immediately, we might just succeed.

 [book]: https://marabos.nl/atomics/
 [send-sync-issue]: https://github.com/mlodato517/rust_atomics_and_locks/issues/1